Pabitra-33/Pabitra-33/README.md

 Welcome to my GitHub profile!
 Hello I am Pabitra👋.
 I'm a passionate developer always looking to learn new technologies and improve my skills.

 # 💫 About Me:
-🔭 I am currently pusuing: Training on Java Full-Stack Development at Jspider.<br>
+🔭 I am currently pusuing: Java Full-Stack Development Training at Jspider.<br>

 👭 I am looking to collaborate: on Fullstack project to learn, develop and grow.<br>